Chapter 8 Cell content

 It usually requires a structure containing data grouped by one or more factors and a function to call on each content that produces a ggplot graph (in which adding the theme_void() is common).

-Below the function - it will draw bars:
+Below, the function used to draw bars:

 gg_bars <- function(z) {